 On the same day of their announcement on electric school buses, Dominion Energy also claimed excess profits in 2018 of $277.3 million, much more than allowed by Virginia utility regulators.
 Under a law passed in 2018, Dominion can divert excess earnings into new capital investments that modernize the state’s electric grid and boost renewables, instead of refunding the money to ratepayers or reducing electricity rates.
 The total incremental upfront cost of 1,000 electric school buses purchased over the next five years is approximately $260 million.

-While it’s good news that Dominion has chosen to commit excess profits from ratepayers to zero emission buses for student transportation, the choice also highlights a missed opportunity to harness the funds to achieve much greater benefits for the ratepayers of Virginia.
+While it’s good news that Dominion has chosen to commit to electric school buses, the choice also highlights a missed opportunity to harness the funds to achieve much greater benefits for the ratepayers of Virginia.

 Rather than pitting ratepayers against school districts, utilities can achieve a positive, equitable impact with cost-effective investments that benefit both ratepayers and students exists.